bitnami/containers/TESTING.md

 ## VMware Image Builder (VIB)

 The service that powers the verification of the thousands of monthly tests performed in the repository is VMware Image Builder.
-VMware Image Builder (VIB) is a platform-agnostic, API-first modular service that allows large enterprises and independent software vendors to automate the packaging, **verification**, and publishing processes of software artifacts on any platform and cloud.
+[VMware Image Builder](https://tanzu.vmware.com/content/blog/how-bitnami-uses-vmware-image-builder-to-deploy-apps) (VIB) is a platform-agnostic, API-first modular service that allows large enterprises and independent software vendors to automate the packaging, **verification**, and publishing processes of software artifacts on any platform and cloud.

-For more information about VIB, you can refer to [its official page](https://tanzu.vmware.com/image-builder).

 ## VIB pipeline files